You might be surprised by some of the activities you’ll find in Disney World!

-This tour is still temporarily unavailable following the park closure.
-But upon return, guests can book an exclusive nighttime tour of the savanna around Animal Kingdom Lodge – Kidani Village.
-Provided with night vision binoculars, you’ll get a chance to see these beautiful animals like never before!
-The tour lasts about an hour and costs the oddly specific price of $74.17 per guest ages 8 and older.
+When guests book the exclusive nighttime tour of the savanna around Animal Kingdom Lodge – Kidani Village, they’ll be provided with night vision binoculars and get a chance to see these beautiful animals like never before!
+The tour lasts about an hour and costs the oddly specific price of $89 per guest ages 8 and older.

 Buy a Samurai Sword